Table of Contents

 - kali-last-snapshot is a branch of Kali that can be used if users want a more standard feeling of software control.
 For every new release, we freeze the code and merge

-Next are those that you will likely not need except in very special cases:
+Note that the casual user will likely not need those branches, except in very special cases.
+The partial branches are:

 - kali-experimental is a staging area for work-in-progress packages.